 Businesses that have not validated compliance are typically charged a PCI non-compliance fee that’s meant to serve as a reminder to become compliant.

-First Data and other processors that have taken it upon themselves to require compliance from businesses also allow merchant service providers that use their processing services to maintain their own in-house compliance validation programs.
+Processors that have taken it upon themselves to require compliance from businesses also allow merchant service providers that use their processing services to maintain their own in-house compliance validation programs.
 The fees and requirements for such programs are left to the discretion of each provider so long as businesses validate compliance.

 Merchant Service Provider Discretion

 Currently, the most popular approach that large processors take to PCI is to leave compliance validation up to merchant service providers.
 This approach passes the PCI buck one more level, and opens the door for the provider to let businesses handle PCI validation on their own terms.

 Merchant service providers that don’t check validation aren’t necessarily being irresponsible or devaluing the importance of PCI compliance.
 In fact, this approach is beneficial for businesses in a number of ways.

 PCI has created a cottage industry of scanning vendors, consultants and qualified security assessors, each with their own rates and fees.
 By allowing businesses to validate PCI on their own terms, merchant service providers make it possible for businesses to shop for vendors that closely match their needs.